since1968/stat-blocks/homebrewery/mutator.markdown

 You acquire additional minor mutations at 3rd, 7th, and 10th levels.

 >##### Acquiring Mutations
-> If you're playing a mutant, take a moment to describe how the mutation alters your appearance or manner.
+> If you're playing a mutator, take a moment to describe how the mutation alters your appearance or manner.
 Think of a signature change each time the mutation is invoked, and make the game more fun for everyone by playing up the sudden, unexpected changes your character experiences.
 For example ... [ ]

 #### Major Mutation
 At 5th level, you acquire a major mutation.
 Roll a d100 on the major mutation table of your mutation origin.
-The Mutant table shows how many mutation slots you have.
+The Mutator table shows how many mutation slots you have.
 To invoke an active major mutation, you must expend a mutation slot.
 You regain all expended mutation slots on a short or long rest.

 A passive major mutation is always invoked and does not require a mutation slot.